When was Donald Trump born?

 Writing a chronology or standard biography of Donald J Trump as president of the United States isn’t easy.
 Nothing about this era in American political history is normal.
 Trump is still a divisive figure that many critics agree rewrote the rulebook on being president.

-Also, the story of the presidency is far from over as the country deals with the aftermath and prepares for a potential epilogue.
+The presidency story is far from over as the country deals with the aftermath.
 But, if we are going to tell the story so far, we have to start with the public figure in the media long before there was talk of a presidential race.

 Donald Trump, the reality TV star.